abdallahbustami/FDI-WDNs/README.md

 3. **Customization:**
    - Modify attack parameters (e.g., `attack_magnitude`, `att_start`, `att_end`) in `FS_FDI_Net1.m` to test different scenarios.
-   - To simulate other attack types (HA-FDI, HU-FDI, R-FDI), adjust the corresponding sections in the code.
+   - To simulate other attack types (HA-FDI, HU-FDI, R-FDI), uncomment/comment the corresponding constraints in the optimization formulation

 ## Notes
 - The current implementation is focused on the FS-FDI attack for research purposes.
 Future updates will include a more generalized implementation covering all attack types and larger network scenarios.